-- Reject a call: > Options > Reject waiting call > OK
+- Reject a call: > Options > T Reject > OK

 - Accept a call: > Accept > Speak to the new caller.
 The previous call is placed on hold.

 - End the call, resume the on-hold call:

 Press the End call key

-The second seco

 Conversation with three participants